background

 Quick Ratio = (Cash + Marketable Securities + Accounts Receivable) ÷ Current Liabilities

-How to Understand Change in Working Capital (NWC)
+What is Change in Working Capital (NWC)?

-The major working capital items are fundamentally tied to the core operating performance, and forecasting working capital is simply a process of mechanically linking these relationships on the three financial statements (e.g. income statement, cash flow statement, and balance sheet).
+The working capital items are fundamentally tied to the core operating performance, and forecasting working capital is simply a process of mechanically linking these relationships on the three financial statements (e.g. income statement, cash flow statement, and balance sheet).

-The balance sheet organizes assets and liabilities in order of liquidity (i.e. current vs long-term), making it very easy to identify and calculate working capital (current assets less current liabilities).
+The balance sheet organizes assets and liabilities in order of liquidity (i.e. current vs long-term), making it easy to identify and calculate working capital (current assets less current liabilities).

-Working Capital on Cash Flow Statement (CFS)
+Change in Working Capital Section on Cash Flow Statement (Source: Alphabet Q1-24)

 The balance sheet organizes items based on liquidity, but the cash flow statement organizes items based on their nature.